-Law on Feed-in Tariff Restructuring Passed by the Parliament of Ukraine
+Law on Feed-in Tariff Restructuring Entered into Force in Ukraine

 On 21 July 2020, the Law on Feed-in Tariff Restructuring (the “Law”) was passed by the Verkhovna Rada of Ukraine.